SwissDataScienceCenter/renku/README.rst

 Getting Started
 ---------------

-The Renku platform consists of `Renkulab
+The Renku platform consists of `RenkuLab
 <https://renku.readthedocs.io/en/latest/introduction/renkulab.html#renkulab>`_,
 a web-based application and `Renku
 <https://renku.readthedocs.io/en/latest/introduction/renku.html#renku>`_, a
 command-line tool for managing code, data, workflows and making practical use of the Knowledge Graph.

-A public instance of **Renkulab** is available at https://renkulab.io, and several other deployments at various institutions.
+A public instance of **RenkuLab** is available at https://renkulab.io, and there are several other deployments at various institutions.
 To start exploring Renku, feel free to make an account try it out!
 You can follow the `first steps
 <https://renku.readthedocs.io/en/latest/tutorials/01_firststeps.html>`_ tutorial
 in python or R or `continue reading about the Renku project